willswats/react-pomodoro/README.md

 ## General Information

 I built this project to familiarise myself with TypeScript, moreover, I needed a pomodoro timer.
-I've attempted to use a similar architecture to [bulletproof-react](https://github.com/alan2207/bulletproof-react).

 ## Features